dementia-webtile.jpg

 Dementia Friendly Community

 Dementia Friendly Communities are places where people living with dementia feel safe and supported to live well.
 In these communities, people living with dementia feel understood and valued.
+This is important as two out of three people with dementia live in their community – not aged care.

 Sadly Dementia affects children too.
 Childhood dementia results from progressive brain damage and is caused by over 70 rare genetic disorders.
 Children also suffer from symptoms like confusion, loss of memory, loss of speech and more.
 Learn more about childhood dementia.